aponysus/redress/docs/roadmap-public.md

 !!! note
     This roadmap is directional, not a promise.
 Dates are targets and may shift.

-## v1.0.x Hardening (Maintenance)

-Focus: correctness and reliability fixes for the existing retry engine.

-- Use monotonic time for deadlines.
-- Do not retry cancellation/system-exiting exceptions.
-- Tighten HTTP status coercion in `http_classifier`.
-- Clarify classifier heuristics and safety guidance in docs.

-## v1.1 (Q1 2026) Policy, Breakers, and Practical Ergonomics

-Focus: a coherent execution model plus integration ergonomics that avoid bespoke glue.

-- Introduce unified `Policy` + `Retry` components (sync + async), keeping `RetryPolicy` as convenient sugar.
+## Delivered through v1.2

+Recent releases established the current execution model and integration surface:

+- `Policy` / `Retry` and `AsyncPolicy` / `AsyncRetry` as the canonical API
+- `RetryPolicy` / `AsyncRetryPolicy` as backward-compatible sugar
-- Add a first-class `CircuitBreaker` with state transitions and events.
+- Circuit breakers with state transitions and events
-- Result-based retries (`result_classifier`) for HTTP/SDK responses without forcing exceptions.
+- Result-based retries and structured `Classification`
-- Classification context and strategy integration (classifiers can emit hints; strategies can consume them).
-- Retry-After support as a built-in strategy helper.
+- Context-aware strategies and Retry-After-aware helpers
-- Cleaner outcome surface: stable stop reasons and typed terminal outcomes (attempts/last class).
+- Stable stop reasons and `RetryOutcome`
-- Timeline capture (optional) for per-attempt debugging without custom hooks.
-- Observability improvements and an OpenTelemetry contrib hook.
-- Docs refresh with end-to-end recipes (HTTP calls, worker loops, graceful shutdown).

-## v1.2 (Q1 2026) Built-in Classifiers, Recipes, and Advanced Patterns

-Focus: reduce bespoke wiring for common stacks, plus production guardrails.

-- Built-in classifiers for common libraries (aiohttp, grpc, boto3/botocore, redis, etc.) via extras.
-- Classifier authoring guidance and integration recipes.
-- Additional small strategy helpers driven by real-world patterns.
+- Optional timeline capture
-- Retry budgets to prevent retry storms.
+- Retry budgets
-- Testing utilities for deterministic retries.
-- Per-attempt timeouts in addition to overall deadlines.
+- Per-attempt timeouts
-- Injectable sleeper / before-sleep hook to integrate with leases and external schedulers.
+- Injectable sleeper / before-sleep hooks

-## v1.3+ (Q2 2026+) Ecosystem Expansion

-Focus: optional integrations and higher-level execution models.

-- Framework integrations (Django, Flask, Celery, FastAPI).
+- Built-in extras for common stacks
-- Contrib observability modules (Prometheus, Datadog, Sentry).
+- Contrib integrations for HTTP clients, ASGI/FastAPI, gRPC, Celery, and observability backends

+## Current maintenance focus

+Focus: correctness, docs clarity, and keeping the existing API surface coherent.

+- Reliability fixes in the retry engine and integrations
+- Documentation cleanup around the unified policy model
+- Better migration guidance for users coming from retry-only libraries
+- Performance tuning and troubleshooting guidance

+## Next expansion areas

+### Framework and ecosystem integrations

+- Additional framework integrations where they simplify adoption materially
+- More turnkey examples around queue/worker and service patterns
+- Tightening contrib contracts and compatibility expectations as the surface grows

+### Advanced execution models

-- Non-blocking / externally scheduled retry execution (advanced).
+- Non-blocking / externally scheduled retry execution patterns
-- Experimental hedging support (async-first).
+- Experimental hedging support (async-first)

 ## Ongoing Documentation

-- Migration guides (Tenacity, Backoff).
+- Migration guides (Tenacity, Backoff, retry-only wrappers to `Policy`)
-- Performance tuning and troubleshooting guides.
+- Performance tuning and troubleshooting guides